Search by Keyword

 The compact disc era brought a couple further compilation albums, “Past Masters Volume Two” featuring the song as the second track.
 The common stereo mix was included on this release, which came out on March 7th, 1988.
-Both volumes of these compilation albums were combined as a double disc simply entitled “Past Masters” which was released on September 9th, 2009 and included newly remastered renditions of all of the tracks.
+Both volumes of "Past Masters" were combined into a double-album for the vinyl edition, this being released on October 24th, 1988.
+The double-album concept of these compilation albums continued when it was remastered and re-released on CD on September 9th, 2009 and on vinyl on November 12th, 2012.

 The original single was re-released one further time in the states on the Capitol Cema “For Jukeboxes Only” series on January 24th, 1996.
 This unique single, printed on pink vinyl, is quite the find today.